utsav-akhaury/Identity-Recognition/README.md

-# Classification of speakers using combined Image and Audio information
+# Identity Recognition using Images and Audio Clips

 For the general concept, please see `docs/presentation.pdf`.